dave-lanigan/crypto-trends/README.md

 <br>
 The data was then transfered into a postgresql database a table for each coin (price info and trends info) and a single table for the list of coins and information.
 The outline of the database can be seen below.<br/>
 <br>
+Postgres was chosen as the database because of its wide use, open source nature my already personal familiarity with pyscopg2.
+Pandas python library proved to be a useful data manipulation tool as well.